gabrieleara/rtdag/tools/rt-dag/rt-dag/readme.md

  - [x] it seems to have some sync issue among the tasks.
 A temporary hack is to put some sleeps when the tasks are spawned;
  - [x] implement thread-level task modeling;
  - [x] implement shared-memory IPC strategy;
- - [ ] Improve end-to-end deadline checking: there is a potential sync error in the current implementation.
-If the DAG deadline is violated, the start time would start the next iteration, updating the shared variable.
-This way, the final task would loose the starting time of the previous iteration, missing the deadline violation.
-A queue of size one with blocking send could be a solution ?!?!
+ - [X] Implement end-to-end deadline checking;
- - [ ] extend the data structure to pin down a task to a core;
+ - [X] extend the data structure to pin down a task to a core;
+    - [ ] pin down a task to a core is not working in process mode;
  - [ ] extend the data structure to set the frequency of the islands;
  - [ ] check the power budget.